avegancafe/regen-cli/README.md

 ###`regen component <component name>`
 Generate a new React component with the name `<component name>`
-- will put a React component with the name `<component name>` in `./src/client/app/javascripts/components/` if in the root directory of your project, otherwise it will put it in the current folder.
+- will put a React component with the name `<component name>` in `./src/client/app/javascripts/components/` if in the root directory of your project or if there is a `/` in `<component name>`, otherwise it will put it in the current folder.
 Regen expects this folder to exist, and not have a file with the name `<component name>`.